CS-3370-Team/DataAnaR/README.md

 ## Contributing

 We welcome contributions!
-If you’d like to improve the package, you can fork the repository, make your changes, and submit a pull request.
-Feel free to open issues if you encounter any bugs or have suggestions.
+If you’d like to improve the package, you can fork the repository, make changes, and submit a pull request.
+Feel free to open issues if you encounter any bugs or have suggestions, if you want to add your source code to this project **fork this repository**, create a feature branch, and submit a pull request.

+1. Fork the repo
+2. Create your feature branch (`git checkout -b feature/your-feature`)
+3. Commit your changes
+4. Push to your fork (`git push origin feature/your-feature`)
+5. Open a Pull Request

-Contributors:
+### Contributors:

 	•	Dat Tran Tien (Daves Tran) – Team Leader & Contributor for the DataFrame Module